nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 - `/posts/add` Form for adding a new post
 - `/posts/{id}` Details for a single post with all comments

-Start by installing the React router package from npm. `cd` into your client directory and run
+Start by installing the React router package from npm. `cd` into your client directory where `package.json` is and run

 ```sh
 npm i react-router-dom